rtous/edcav/mysql/README.md

 ## 8. SQL Queries
 Now that you have tables and rows you can execute the SQL query commands you have learned during the theory classes.
 Specify the SQL statement that will allow you to obtain the following results.
 Write your answers in a text file that you deliver to the professor.

-a) Show all data about all employees
+1. Show all data about all employees

 	SELECT * FROM employees;

-b) Show the names of all the clients
+2. Show the names of all the clients
-c) Show the name, surname and salary of all the employees with a salary > 1000
+3. Show the name, surname and salary of all the employees with a salary > 1000
-d) Show all data about the departments from Madrid
+4. Show all data about the departments from Madrid
-e) Show the name and surname of employees that work at the “administration” department in Madrid.
+5. Show the name and surname of employees that work at the “administration” department in Madrid.
-f) Show the number of clients in Madrid.
+6. Show the number of clients in Madrid.
-g) Show the employees that are not assigned to any project.
+7. Show the employees that are not assigned to any project.
-h) For each different name appearing within the employees table (e.g. ‘Maria’) show how many employees have that name.
+8. For each different name appearing within the employees table (e.g. ‘Maria’) show how many employees have that name.
-i) For all employees with a department assigned, show their name and surname, and also the phone number of the department
+9. For all employees with a department assigned, show their name and surname, and also the phone number of the department
-j) For all employees (with or without a department assigned), show their name and surname and, if they are assigned to a department, show also the phone number of the department
+10. For all employees (with or without a department assigned), show their name and surname and, if they are assigned to a department, show also the phone number of the department

 ## 10. Delivery